Home Compare MAR vs TPR

 Marriott International vs Tapestry: Which Stock Looks Stronger in 2026?

-Marriott International holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Marriott International leads structurally, with profitability as the clearest single gap between the two profiles.
 Tapestry still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity